-3. North Carolina Ready End-of-Grade (EOG) Tests (grades 3-8)
+2. North Carolina Ready End-of-Grade (EOG) Tests (grades 3-8)

 The North Carolina Ready EOG tests are administered at the end of the school year to test mastery of grade-level knowledge and skills.
 Students are tested annually in reading, mathematics.
-And science (grades 5 and 8 only).
-Scores are included in school ABC reports and Student Accountability Standards.
+Students in grades 5 and 8 will also be tested in science.